rbaron/remotebox/README.md

 Usage
 -----

-As said above, you can use remotebox to control your rhythmbox remotely through a TCP socket.
+As said above, you can use remotebox to control your Rhythmbox remotely through a TCP socket.
 Once the plugin is installed and Rhythmbox is running, a typical remote session might be as follows (using netcat as a client, assuming Rhythmbox us running locally and playing a file):

 ```bash
  $ netcat localhost 30666